Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Astros have a record of 5-2.
+- Over the past 10 games, the Astros have been named underdog just one time and came away with a win in that contest.

-- In their last 10 games with a total, the Astros and their opponents are 5-5-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Astros and their opponents have combined to exceed the over/under on six occasions.

+- The Astros' previous 10 contests have not had a runline posted by oddsmakers.

 Astros Betting Records & Stats